 Looking for motivation to stop drinking?
 Here are four (4) practical tools for getting and staying motivated in alcohol recovery.
 Get and stay sober for good!
 More here.

-Alcohol stays in your system and can be detected in urine up to 24 hours after you end a drinking session.
+Alcohol stays in your system and is usually detected in urine for 12-24 hours after you end a drinking session.
 More on how long alcohol stays in your body, urine, breath, saliva and blood here.

 Native Americans may get drunk faster because of genetic predisposition to low alcohol tolerance.
 But cultural and environmental aspects of drinking can also affect drinking.
 Discuss Native American alcohol tolerance here.